TerjeLonoy/Android-Certificate-Preparation/Readme.md

 See [2e.
 Implement a custom application theme][2e]

 ### 2g.
 Define a RecyclerView item list
+RecyclerView is a ListView that reuses views in order to save memory.
+A ListView of thousand items can make the application run slowly, but with RecyclerView it will handle this gracefully.
+The setup is pretty similar as well.

+In this project [RecyclerViewExampleActivity.java][2ga] loads [activity_recyclerview_example.xml][2gb] which contains a single RecyclerView Layout.
+This layout is meant to display a list of other views, in this case, multiple instances of [listitem_pokemon.xml][2gc].
+[RecyclerViewExampleActivity.java][2ga] creates a RecyclerView and gives it an adapter, defined in [RecyclerViewAdapter.java][2gd].
+The adapter expects a list of object type "Pokemon", defined in [Pokemon.java][2ge].
+Once the list has been sent to the adapter, the adapter will go through the list and populate the layout with the objects values.

+***NOTE:*** Do not use "height=match_parent" on the listitem view, as the first item will overlap all other items.

+Read about [Androids RecyclerView Documentation][2gf]

 ### 2h.
 Bind local data to a RecyclerView list